 - 1.4 The Nottingham Local Plan is the City Council's statutory development plan.
-It consists of a set of documents which updates and replaces the previous Local Plan adopted in 2005 and will guide future land-use planning decisions in the City. - 1.5 Within Nottingham, the Local Plan comprises two Development Plan Documents: - Local Plan Part 1: The Broxtowe Borough, Gedling Borough and Nottingham City Aligned Core Strategies ('the Core Strategy'), adopted September 2014: which sets out the overarching strategic planning policy framework.
-It contains a spatial vision, spatial objectives and core policies for the Greater Nottingham area (please refer to Section 2 for further details); - Local Plan Part 2: The Land and Planning Policies Development Plan Document (LAPP): which sets out the site allocations and Development Management policies, in accordance with the policies and vision of the Core Strategy. - 1.6 There are also several documents that are produced to support the Local Plan: - Local Development Scheme: sets out the programme for the preparation of key planning policy documents; - Statement of Community Involvement: sets out the standards the City Council intends to achieve in relation to involving the community in the preparation and review of planning policy documents and planning applications;
+It consists of a set of documents which updates and replaces the previous Local Plan adopted in 2005 and will guide future land-use planning decisions in the City. - 1.5 Within Nottingham, the Local Plan comprises two Development Plan Documents the following plans: - Local Plan Part 1: The Broxtowe Borough, Gedling Borough and Nottingham City Aligned Core Strategies ('the Core Strategy'), adopted September 2014: which sets out the overarching strategic planning policy framework.
+It contains a spatial vision, spatial objectives and core policies for the Greater Nottingham area (please refer to Section 2 for further details); - Local Plan Part 2: The Land and Planning Policies Development Plan Document (LAPP): which sets out the site allocations and Development Management policies, in accordance with the policies and vision of the Core Strategy. - Nottingham and Nottinghamshire Waste Core Strategy adopted in 2005 sets out the overall approach to future waste management: this will be replaced by the new Waste Local Plan the preparation of which is due to commence in 2019. - Neighbourhood Plans: in accordance with Localism Act 2011 Neighbourhood Plans set out planning policies for a neighbourhood area.
+Should any be prepared they will come into force as part of the statutory Development Plan after succeeding at referendum.

+- 1.6 There are also several documents that are produced to support the Local Plan: - Local Development Scheme: sets out the programme for the preparation of key planning policy documents; - Statement of Community Involvement: sets out the standards the City Council intends to achieve in relation to involving the community in the preparation and review of planning policy documents and planning applications;